Curvature

 The world's first Black Scholes Compressor

-Meet Curvature's crown jewel: the Black Scholes algorithm.
+One of the most unique features of Curvature is the Black Scholes algorithm.
 It's highly likely that this is the first audio compressor ever made using the Black-Scholes-Merton option pricing model.
 After scouring the internet, there's literally zero evidence anyone has tried this before.

 Does it work?
 Yes.
 Shockingly well.
 It's probably not going to become a go-to mastering compressor but for creative work on individual elements in the mix, it sounds incredibly unique.
 When set up correctly, it can do quirky things that no other compressor currently available can do.